bradleywb426/Stock-Analysis/README.md

 The refactored code ran far faster, with each year being both analyzed and formatted in .15625 seconds.
 The refactored code shaved around .6 seconds off from the original code.

 <img src=https://github.com/bradleywb426/stock-analysis/blob/main/Resources/VBA_Challenge_2017.PNG> <img src=https://github.com/bradleywb426/stock-analysis/blob/main/Resources/VBA_Challenge_2018.PNG>

+## Refactored Code

+There were several key differences between the original code and the refactored code that improved the analysis performance.
+One of the primary changes was the creation of the ticker index.
+This index is used to refer to specific tickers in the arrays for tickers, volume, and starting and ending prices, and later used to populate the Results chart with the correct data for respective tickers.
+This reduces the processing time by combing through each bit of data once, and creating a condition to change the index when appropriate.
+The creation of arrays for the volume and prices also saves time by not having to update/write the values for each part after checking each cell with each ticker, instead the desired values are simply saved into an array to be pulled from later.

 # Summary